cyrillos/tarantool-ref/source/relay.rst

 --------------

-When remote node connects to us it passes ``IPROTO_JOIN`` code via network message (the full process about message exchnage is described in replication section)
+When remote node connects to us it passes ``IPROTO_JOIN`` code via network message (the full process about message exchange is described in replication section)

 .. code-block:: c